metallb/metallb/website/content/installation/clouds.md

-Additionally, you have to grant the `speaker` DaemonSet elevated privileges, so that it can do the raw networking required to make LoadBalancers work.
+Additionally, you have to grant the `speaker` DaemonSet elevated privileges, so that it can do the raw networking required to make load balancers work.
 You can do this with:

 ```bash
 oc adm policy add-scc-to-user privileged -n metallb-system -z speaker